openstack/keystone-specs/api/v3/identity-api-v3.rst

 - Delete a subtree in the project hierarchy.
 - Additional identifier for tokens scoped to the designated ``admin project``.
 - Addition of ``domain_id`` filter to list user projects
+- One Role can imply another via role_inference rules.

 What's New in Version 3.5
 -------------------------